storebloom/orbem-studio/readme.txt

 Yes.
 All systems are designed to be extended using WordPress hooks, filters, and custom metadata.

 = Do I need my own WordPress site? =
-No. You can sign up at orbem.studio to build and host your game without your own WordPress installation.
+No. [orbem.studio](https://orbem.studio) is the hosted platform — sign up free and get game hosting, a full front end builder, and an integrated art tool for drawing and animating your game assets, all without a WordPress installation.

 = Where can I find documentation? =
-Documentation is available at https://orbemorder.com/orbem-studio/docs/readme
+Documentation is available at https://orbem.studio/orbem-studio/docs/readme

 Tutorials are available on the Orbem Studio YouTube channel at https://youtube.com/@orbemstudio